Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/Bootleg_cartridge_mod/README.md

 That's it.
 I have no idea if this work for the moment, but there is no reason it shouldn't.

-## Tower of power: GQ-4x4->ADP054 adapter->DIP 44 to SOP 44 adapter
+## Tower of power required: GQ-4x4->ADP-054 adapter->DIP 44 to SOP 44 adapter

 ![](/Bootleg_cartridge_mod/Tower_of_power.jpg)